-Jovellana violacea (Jovellana) is a large shrub native to Chile and can grow 5-10 ft tall.
+Jovellana violacea (Jovellana) is a shrub native to Chile.
 It's a small plant of 2-5 ft, without blooms it is an attractive plant, with woody stems and mint-shaped foliage.
 It prefers full sun or semi-shade and regular water.
 It blooms white, off-white, blue, lavender, and purple flowers that attract butterflies and hummingbirds.
 As a mature plant it is cold hardy at least to 30s F for a short time.